 - Wear proper insect repellent.

-- Sleep inside with screens or nets.
+- Sleep indoors or in areas enclosed by screens or nets.